HyperionU/nota-set/GOVERNANCE.md

 at least once a year.

-The Security Response Team is responsible for handling all reports of security holes and breaches according to the [security policy](TODO:Link to security.md).
+The Security Response Team is responsible for handling all reports of security holes and breaches according to the [security policy](.github/SECURITY.md).

 ## Voting

-While most business in [TODO: PROJECTNAME] is conducted by "[lazy consensus](https://community.apache.org/committers/lazyConsensus.html)", periodically the Maintainers may need to vote on specific actions or changes.
+While most business in Nota-Set Project is conducted by "[lazy consensus](https://community.apache.org/committers/lazyConsensus.html)", periodically the Maintainers may need to vote on specific actions or changes.
-A vote can be taken on [the developer mailing list](TODO) or [the private Maintainer mailing list](TODO) for security or conduct matters.
+A vote can be taken on the Nota-Set Communication Channel or the private Maintainer Channel for security or conduct matters.
-Votes may also be taken at [the developer meeting](TODO).
 Any Maintainer may demand a vote be taken.

 Most votes require a simple majority of all Maintainers to succeed, except where otherwise noted.
 Two-thirds majority votes mean at least two-thirds of all